 Mike Zetlan (he/him), Deputy Director

-Blythe has led a diversified life in the arts, including work as a teacher, professional practitioner, and successful entrepreneur.
+Blythe leads a diversified life in the arts, including work as an educator, professional practitioner, mentor, and collaborator.
 Her unique perspective and abilities reflect this collectively rich experience.
 Since 2013, she has taught adults, seniors, youth, students with special needs, and others through local organizations like the Virginia Museum of Fine Arts (VMFA), The Visual Arts Center, and Reynolds Community College.
 She has led VisArts’ ArtVenture and ENGAGE programs.
 She has taught workshops throughout Virginia as VMFA Statewide Faculty, and has been invited by Henrico County Public Schools to speak to art teachers at the Institute for Contemporary Art (ICA) at Virginia Commonwealth University (VCU).
 She has partnered with Capital One, Alzheimer’s Association, Collegiate, The Faison Center for Autism, The Martin Agency, and Richmond Public Schools.
 She brings a talent for cultivating awakenings through creative programming.
-In 2020, she launched Open Space Education to develop critical thinking, artistry, and communications in fourth through ninth graders.
+In 2020, she launched Open Space Education to develop critical thinking, artistry, and communications in Richmond youth.

 Blythe’s academic background combines an MA in Buddhism and Art from the University of Colorado, with undergraduate studies in Japanese religion and art at the University of Richmond.

 Growing up outside of Boston, Michael Zetlan (he/him/his) spent his childhood immersed in the world of books, nature, comics and creativity.
 He was introduced to the world of art by his aunt and uncle, both employees at the National Gallery of Art who helped unleash his imagination.
 Michael began his college career in Maine at Bowdoin College and graduated from Georgetown University with a studio art major in oil painting, printmaking and film.